 You can apply it from the dropper on to your fingers or directly on to your face.
 If you use a small amount you should have no trouble with it seeping into your skin before it runs down your face.
 In fact, I wouldn’t recommend using more than a small amount.
 It is an oil and using a lot could have the effect of an oil slick on your face.
 That will just let all of the makeup, that you worked so hard to put on, slide off your face in a few hours.
 Not to mention, going through your product very quickly.

 In fact, your face should just look a little hydrated, at first.
 You won’t really notice a huge difference in how your foundation goes on your face.
 You shouldn’t, it isn’t there for that.
 It is there to help your foundation stay on longer and not allow your makeup to take moisture out of your face throughout the day.
 Will it help your foundation stay on for 16 -24 hours?
 No. That depends a lot on your foundation, not your primer or lotion.

 Smashbox Photo Finish Primer Oil is $42.00 at Ulta for 1.0 oz, so it is as pricey as a high end foundation.

 I am not sure about the chemistry of comparing each ingredient to each other.
 For this product, I am not interested in comparing the actual ingredients to each other.
-I am just looking to see if it performs the same function of helping the foundation last long and keeping the skin more hydrated through out the day.
+I am just looking to see if it performs the same function of helping the foundation last longer and keeping the skin more hydrated throughout the day.
 They both do that very well.
-The price point is the big difference here.
+The price point is a big difference here.
 So, I am going to keep purchasing the Nyx Hydratouch primer oil.